nbone455/phyloRandomForest/README.md

 This R script looks at how Random forest algorithms can be impacted by phylogenetic traits.
 It's designed to help biologists and data scientists understand the impact of tree-structured trait correlation on classification.
 The script investigates the impact of removing different types of traits or tree information on the accuracy of the classifier.

 ## Model Preparation
-Trait Manipulation: Different configurations of the data are prepared for training the Random Forest models.
-Data Splitting: Data is split into training and test sets.

 ### Random Forest Models